19hours/sg-statutes/Acts/Housing and Development Act.md

 (b) a Deputy Chairman; and

-(c) not less than 3 but not more than 7 other members ,
+(c) not less than 3 but not more than 10 other members,

 all of whom shall, subject to subsection (9), be appointed by the Minister and on such conditions as he may determine.